7 Nights of History

 a successor to the ‘7 Days That Changed the World lecture Series’

 The past is all around us, but it only becomes history when we apply the tools of the historical discipline to think historically.
 Each month a different U of S historian will deliver a public lecture that brings historical thinking to bear on a problem so that we can better understand the human condition and navigate our way into the future.
 The public is encouraged to ask questions and join in discussion and conversation after each talk.

 Each event takes place at the Hose and Hydrant Brewing Company (612 11th street east) at 6pm.

 Nov 22nd - Dr. Frank Klassen – Treasure Hunting in Sixteenth-Century Yorkshire

-Feb 21st - Dr. Benjamin Hoy – topic to be determined
+Feb 21st - Dr. Benjamin Hoy – How the American Frontier Remade the World

 April 18th - Dr. Matthew Neufeld – Wrong but Wromantic?
 Britain's empire and the problems of living with the past.